North Eastern Nigeria emergency

-In Borno, Yobe and Adamawa states in northeast Nigeria, conflict is affecting the lives and livelihoods of millions of people.
-Almost 3 million people are facing hunger and 440,000 children under 5 are severely malnourished.
-Violence and insecurity are causing mass movements of people, with 1.75 million living in camps or host communities within Nigeria and tens of thousands seeking refuge in neighbouring countries, including Cameroon, Chad and Niger.
+Conflict is affecting the lives and livelihoods of millions of people in Borno, Yobe and Adamawa states in northeast Nigeria.
+A total 4.4 million people are facing acute hunger and 320.000 children are suffering from acute malnutrition.
+Violence and insecurity are causing mass movements of people, with over 2 million living in camps or host communities within Nigeria and tens of thousands seeking refuge in neighbouring countries, including Cameroon, Chad and Niger.
 Many of those who left the country are now returning, needing food and shelter.

-What the World Food Programme is doing to respond to the Nigeria emergency
+What the World Food Programme is doing to respond to the North Eastern Nigeria emergency

 How you can help